nathanlesman/RTFM/README.md

 # RTFM
-dotfiles, scripts (perl, python, bash ....) and other things for minimal env
+dotfiles, scripts and other things for minimal env

 ## Install
 ``` curl xxx ```